Skip to content

 • Inadequate allergen management systems despite customer clearly stating allergy

-• Breakdown in communication between front-of-house and kitchen regarding allergy requirements
+• Breakdown in communication between front-of-house and kitchen

 • Company fined for food safety failures following the incident